 Guardianships are the third prong of elder care and provide for an individual or the estate to continue to be cared for in an event of incapacity.
 In New Jersey, guardianships may be established over a minor without a guardian or an adult who no longer has the capacity.
 Establishing a guardianship for your minor children ensures that they are taken care of by the person of your choice in your absence.
 Additionally, guardianship may be established over an incapacitated person’s estate to ensure all matters are tended to while they are incapacitated.

-Morris County and Bergen County Elder Law Attorney
+Morris County and Union County Elder Law Attorney

 At E.A.
 Goodman Law, LLC, we have a reputation for providing legal services specifically tailored to each client’s needs.
 No matter where you are in your life, it’s never too early or too late to plan for your future.
 Regardless of who you are, we focus on you.
 Please reach out to our office if you have questions or concerns regarding your estate plan, long-term care plan, or guardianships.